 The Entuity Network Analytics (ENA) Cisco Unified Communications Manager (UCM) module manages Cisco®Unified Communications Managers within the context of the overall network.
 Configuration change and UCM availability are monitored and alarmed.
 All UCM information is integrated within Entuity for reporting.
 The Entuity UCM Module can also be used as part of a VoIP solution.

 Cisco UCM is an IP telephony system, placing calls over the IT network.
 The UCM managed phones use the same IP network as other network services.
-The Entuity UCM module allows you to manage UCMs within the network infrastructure.
+The ENA CUCM module allows you to manage UCMs within the network infrastructure.

 UCM management conforms to the standard Entuity security model, with permissions being granted through View membership.
 This integration continues with inventory data & events being displayed within the WebUI, and data being available for Reports.

-The Entuity UCM integration module is a full UCM SNMP integration, presenting all of the data in the UCM MIB, including:
+The ENA UCM Module is a full UCM SNMP integration, presenting all of the data in the UCM MIB including: